sasanpourassef/CS361/README.md

 Movie Discovery Service

-This microservice provides two endpoints: trending-movies and movie-recommendations, over a ZeroMQ REP socket.
+This microservice provides two endpoints: `trending-movies` and `movie-recommendations`, over a ZeroMQ REP socket.
 Once defined, this communication contract must not change, as clients rely on its stability.

 Connection:
 Protocol: ZeroMQ REP socket
-Bind Address: tcp://0.0.0.0:${ZMQ_PORT} (default port: 5555)
+Bind Address: `tcp://0.0.0.0:${ZMQ_PORT}` (default port: `5555`)

 Clients MUST connect via a REQ socket to the same address.